-Conception normally is achieved within twelve months in 80-85% of couples who use no contraceptive measures, and persons presenting after this time should therefore be regarded as possibly infertile and should be evaluated.
+Conception normally is achieved within twelve months in 80-85% of couples who use no contraceptive measures, and persons presenting after this time should, therefore, be regarded as possibly infertile and should be evaluated.
 Data available over the past twenty years reveal that in approximately 30% of cases pathology is found in the man alone, and in another 20% both the man and woman are abnormal.
-Therefore, the male factor is at least partly responsible in about 50% of infertile couples.
+Therefore, the malefactor is at least partly responsible for about 50% of infertile couples.

 Medical Treatment of Male Infertility in India

-In case of treatment failure, depending on the severity of male infertility, insemination, IVF or microfertilisation (ICSI) can be tried regardless of the etiology.
+In case of treatment failure, depending on the severity of male infertility, insemination, IVF or micro fertilization (ICSI) can be tried regardless of the etiology.

 The General Examination to Determine a Man’s Fertility Should Look At

 - How masculine the man is by assessing body and facial hair;